OAP Staff

 Hatch is the Outdoor Adventure Program Director and an Instructor of Health and Human Performance for Eastern Oregon University.
 This dream job continues Michael’s lifelong passion of enveloping himself in everything outdoors.
 A native of Boise, Idaho, Hatch received a B.S. degree in Resource Conservation/Wilderness Studies from the University of Montana and his M.S. in Education from Eastern Oregon University.

 Hatch is a steadfast believer in the primacy of local landscapes and the outdoors as catalysts for physical, mental, and emotional well-being.
 He has explored many landscapes around the world such as Chile, Ecuador, New Zealand, Europe, Alaska, and Central America.
 He is an avid biker, mountaineer, climber, hiker, skier, and whitewater enthusiast.
 He loves introducing people to new outdoor experiences and giving them the skills and confidence to face and overcome challenges.
-Fun Fact: Hatch had double hernia surgery, so he doesn’t lift as many heavy things nowadays.
+Fun Fact: Hatch had double hernia surgery, so he doesn’t lift as many heavy things nowadays, but he can still shake a leg or two.

 Jade McCoy

-Jade is the outreach and engagement coordinator intern this year whose focus is to assist the OAP in increasing student involvement in outdoor activities and recreation.
-A primary objective of the internship is to engage minority and underserved communities on campus.
-Jade is someone you can count on to step up to a challenge and show solid leadership.
+Jade worked for the OAP her entire undergraduate career and is now in the Master of Arts in Teaching (MAT) program.
 Her family owns a whitewater rafting business in Maupin along the Deschutes River where Jade is a lead guide and helps manage the business.
 Fun Fact: Jade likes to go to the Burning Man celebration each year in the Nevada desert.